rust-cli/book/src/tutorial/cli-args.md

 But how do we get these two values?

-The text after the name of the program is often called the "command line arguments", or "command line flags"
+The text after the name of the program is often called the "command-line arguments", or "command-line flags"
 (especially when they look like `--this`).
 Internally, the operating system usually represents them as a list of strings –